-The Nature Trust of British Columbia is fundraising for the last $50,000 needed to protect 182 hectares (450 acres) of an important wildlife corridor.
+The Nature Trust of British Columbia has raised the funds needed to protect 182 hectares (450 acres) of an important wildlife corridor.
 The area is located between the communities of Kimberley and Cranbrook and within the traditional territory of the Ktunaxa First Nation.

 The Wycliffe Wildlife Corridor – Wycliffe Prairie is located within the very hot and very dry Interior Douglas-fir biogeoclimatic ecosystem classification unit.
 Provincially, only 4.9 per cent of this ecological unit is conserved.
 The land consists predominantly of rare native grassland, which covers 89 per cent of this parcel.
 Grasslands comprise less than one per cent of B.C.’s landscape, yet these ecologically rich ecosystems provide habitat for over 30 per cent of B.C.’s at-risk species.